We Just Discovered The Easiest Hack for Drinking Coffee

 When someone asks you how you take your coffee, do you respond “with milk and sugar, please!” or, “I’d prefer a pour-over.”

 The process” in which you make your coffee might simply be even more important than what you put in it, assuming you add anything at all.
-Aside from the classic drip procedure, there are numerous ways you can make a satisfying, rich cup of java right in the comforts of home.
-Whether you prefer espresso, cold brew, or even a caffeinated drink from a Moka pot, there’s no shortage of great options.
+Aside from the classic drip technique, there are numerous ways you can make a satisfying, rich cup of java right in the comforts of home.
+Whether you prefer espresso, cold brew, or even a caffeinated beverage from a Moka pot, there’s no shortage of excellent options.

-Nevertheless, one of the easiest methods of them all may also result in the best tasting coffee cup, as well, that is—if you “perform it appropriately.
-If you have a Press pot at home, you may already understand what we’re talking about.
-Coffee that’s “crafted (adequately”) using the French press “recipe is both dense, simple, and so irresistibly smooth.
-And, there’s an easy coffee hack you can employ to ensure you’re creating the many palatable cup.
+Nevertheless, one of the easiest methods of them all may also result in the best tasting caffeinated drink, as well, that is—if you “perform it correctly.
+If you have a French press coffee maker at home, you may already learn what we’re talking about.
+Coffee that’s “crafted (adequately”) using the French press “recipe is both dense, modest, and so irresistibly smooth.
+And, there’s an easy coffee hack you can employ to ensure you’re making the a lot of palatable cup.
 (Related: 100 Easiest Recipes You Can Make).

 What’s the easiest hack for making Cafetière coffee?